 I had a passion for pattern early on.
 I blame it on the wallpaper of the ‘70’s, the chintz designs in UK homes or the first time I saw the work of Klimt.
-Perusing a path of textile design through a college programme led me to hand paint silk scarves & bolts of fabric based on those passions as a business.
+Perusing a path of textile design through college led me to hand paint silk fabric based on those passions as a business.

 Wanting more, I found myself at a university studying fine art painting.
-Although I was exhibiting throughout the province (and once in NYC) the world of gallery politics squashed any aspirations.
+Although I was exhibiting throughout the province (and once in NYC) raising a family was a priority.

-It’s that love of expressing myself on a stage that threw me into the life of a vocalist and gigging on weekends (mind you I was still teaching full time, exhibiting work and raising a daughter).
+It’s that love of expressing myself on a stage that threw me into the life of a vocalist performing on weekends (mind you I was still teaching full time, exhibiting artwork, and raising a daughter).

 Skip to the present.
 Being retired from the music biz and the board of education I found I had the time to dedicate to full time painting.
 I continued my art instructor/mentor programmes but now for adults.
 Once again, I find myself in the gallery mix, exhibiting through art fairs, studio tours and building connections through gallery representation.